Close Menu

 • Numbers feel normal, not scary.

 This is called environmental learning.
-When counting activities for toddlers are just part of the room, kids absorb them naturally.
-No pressure.
-No tears.
-Just curiosity.
+When numbers are just a normal part of their environment, kids absorb them naturally.

 Counting Games for Toddlers: Use Their Hands

 Want to know the best teaching tool you already own?
+Your hands.

 A toddler in pink striped pajamas waving hands in front of a colorful wall number chart, demonstrating fun counting games.